Agentic Trader Docs

 • update the relevant docs page

-• update .ai/current-state.md
+• update .ai/current-state.instructions.md

-• update .ai/decisions.md
+• update .ai/decisions.instructions.md

-• update .ai/tasks.md if work remains
+• update .ai/tasks.instructions.md if work remains

 Feedback flow in plain language